Business Categorization

 FieldDescriptionFormat

-idId of the pending expense recordNumeric
+idId of the rule recordNumeric

 curl \